Here we have some of the books I've read, and for which I thought it was worth taking notes while reading, so I could write a review later on

 Bought it Daunt Books (the Chelsea store now shutdown for good) in August 2016.
 This book will ignite in you the passion for hoverflies and open your eyes to their existence.
 I always thought that those insects were bees, and it is funny now to see how the pretty girls in the parks all around London get up from their lunches, on the grass, and wave their hands in fear to the passing of hoverflies, in fear of being sting by them.
 They have been fooling people for million of years!
 Hoverflies are insect camouflaged like bees, they do not have stings, they are just flies that be evolution have chosen to look like bees, to prevent the birds and other animals from eating them

 The book is a nice read, but it could have been a lot better.
 Instead of a personal biography or insight of the author, it could have been transformed into a research on the life of Rene Malaise with a hint of adventure, where the author could start discovering things as he deeps into the life of Rene, instead of merely describing it as an anecdotal events.
 I missed more of Rene and less of the personal life of the author.
 All his ideas could be masquerade on the life of Rene.
 Overall, however, I recommend it!

 Got this amazing book in September 2016, from Foyles, Covent Garden, London.
 This is a great piece of work by Josh Kaufman that I would recommend absolutely to everyone.
-It contains not only a great deal of information for anyone doing an MBA, as it says on the tip, but also and most importantly a huge deal of sound advice about how to face life both professionally and within the inner workings of your mind.
-Defenitely a must read for everyone.
+It contains not only a great deal of information for anyone doing an MBA, as it says on the title, but also and most importantly a huge deal of sound advice about how to face life both professionally and within the inner workings of your mind.
+Definitely a must read for everyone.

-Quotes found on this book:
+Quotes that I love from this book: